Follow LCB

 Eric Durand

-Group leader / Researcher (DR-INSERM)
+Group leader / Research director (DR-INSERM)

 Farida Seduk